jmandrell/RelayComputer/README.md

 Running the executable ProcessorTest will run the full CPU.
 It expects a memory image to be provided in the file 'memory.img'.

+There are 16 7-segment LEDs in the UI, mapped to the memory addresses 0xfff0-0xffff.
+Writes to these addresses are bit-mapped to each of the segments in each display.
+A "Hello People" example is in helloj80.asm.